alrichardbollans/wcvpy/readme.md

 some manual matching.
 Manual resolutions are optional and included by specifying a csv file, in the same format as the `manual_match_template.csv` file.
 Tag= 'manual'

-Once manual matches have been found, we try to match names directly to taxa in WCVP.
+Once manual matches have been found, we do some very basic cleaning of submitted names ( see `tidy_names_in_column`method in `string_utils`).
+We first try to match names directly to taxa in WCVP.
 This finds taxa in WCVP which match our submitted names exactly.
-This tries combinations of just taxon name (tag= 'direct_wcvp'), taxon name + taxon authors and taxon name + paranthetical authors + primary author (tags= ' direct_wcvp_w_author').
-To better match submitted names containing author information, we also clean the submitted names by removing spaces in front of full stops if the full stop isn't part of an infraspecific epithet and after the space is a letter (see `tidy_authors` method in `string_utils`)
+This tries combinations of just taxon name ( tag= 'direct_wcvp'), taxon name + taxon authors and taxon name + paranthetical authors + primary author (tags= ' direct_wcvp_w_author').
+To better match submitted names containing author information, we also clean the submitted names by removing spaces after full stops if the full stop isn't part of an infraspecific epithet and after the space is a letter (see `tidy_authors` method in `string_utils`)

 When matching to WCVP, in cases where the there is a single unique match '_unique' is appended to the